History of synthetic colourants: New dyes and larger markets 1900 – 1913

+The rapid development of synthetic dyes in the late nineteenth century stems from the rise of industrial research laboratories in Germany, where firms such as BASF and Hoechst used university-trained chemists, designed new processes, and pioneered breakthroughs in synthetic coloring.
+With over 10 laboratories established between 1880 and 1890, scientists had formalized research practices and contributed to advances in dye chemistry through organized experimentation and chemical design, and made Germany a global leader in synthetic dye manufacturing.

-The twentieth century was again characterized by increases in scope and scale of chemical production.
+The 20th century was again characterized by increases in scope and scale of chemical production.
 Pigments like cadmium selenide, manganese blue, molybdenum red, and bismuth vanadate were synthesized.
 High purity titanium dioxide and zinc oxide were produced for the first time on an industrial scale and introduced synthetic white pigments.
 The first insoluble organic pigments, the red naphthols, containing neither acid nor basic groups, were produced and sold.
 Furthermore, the quality of the new dyes increased.
 Chemist Rene Bohn developed a brilliant blue vat dye, indanthrone, with excellent color fastness in 1901.
 BASF(Badische Anilin und Soda Fabrik), the largest manufacturer of vat dyes, sold it as Indanthren Blue RS, along with the synthetic indigo they placed on the market in 1897.
 Allegedly James Morton, a leader in England's textile industry, was out walking when he saw some tapestries he produced using aniline dyes had already faded, despite only recently being put on display.
 He was so dismayed that he began to have dye samples exposed to the sun to check for light-fastness.
 He then employed a Scottish chemist named John Christie to synthesize dyes based on the chemical structures that were more stable to sunlight, and began to market the dyes in his products as fast dyes, or sundour, which can translate to "hard to move" in Scots.

 Synthetic dyes were now produced in Britain, Germany, France, the US, Switzerland, Russia, the Austrian Empire, the Netherlands, Belgium, and Italy.
 At the end of this period, this grew to include Rumania (one firm), Greece (one firm), and Canada (two firms).
 The scale of the chemical plants also grew, for instance the Bayer company in 1907 had a reactor to make azo dye with a capacity of 20,000 liters.
 From 1900 to the first World War German firms controlled around 75% of the dye market.
-The concentration of chemical producers in Germany was perturbed by WW1, however, and the chemical industry of the United States of America in particular expanded rapidly, although Germany always remained a major player.
+The concentration of chemical producers in Germany was perturbed by World War I, however, and the chemical industry of the United States of America in particular expanded rapidly, although Germany always remained a major player.